Laying the Foundation for Success with Integrated Employee Benefits Technology

 Broker Tip: Be an adviser who can do some of the heavy lifting.
 When you understand your clients’ current structure, you can offer your perspective on how they can improve their benefits offerings, processes and technologies.
 You can serve as a subject matter expert who can identify where there are opportunities to improve.

-"AXA" is the brand name of AXA Equitable Financial Services, LLC and its family of companies, including AXA Equitable Life Insurance Company (AXA Equitable) (NY, NY); MONY Life Insurance Company of America (AZ stock company, admin. office: Jersey City, NJ) (MONY America); and AXA Distributors, LLC.
+‘‘Equitable’’ is the brand name of Equitable Holdings, Inc. and its family of companies, including the AXA Equitable Life Insurance Company (NY, NY) and MONY Life Insurance Company of America (MLOA) (AZ stock company, admin. office: Jersey City, NJ).
 All group insurance products are issued either by AXA Equitable or MONY America, which have sole responsibility for their insurance and claims-paying obligations.
-Some products are not available in all states
+Some products are not available in all states.